Share your Parenting Wisdom: Write for Us

 However, articles that require a lot of editing or have a lot of grammatical errors will be rejected.
 Please only submit articles free of grammar errors to hasten the publishing time.

 You can include 3 to 4 images to further buttress your point.
 A minimum of 3 pictures will be accepted.

 These images must be personal pictures or copyright free.
 They should also be clear, high-resolution pictures and fit the standard of the site.

 Do include headline, image credit and link to resources

 We pride ourselves in the readability of articles on our site and will like you to keep up with that tradition.
 To improve readability, include a headline and write short sentences and paragraphs.

 Also, you can include links to high-authority websites to back up your claims.
 Our readers trust us, and we try to give out only factual information.

 If you have a website, this is an excellent opportunity for you to reach more readers.
-You can add a link to your website on related topics.
+You can add a link to your blog or website on related topics.
 The topic must not be advertorial or commercial.

 For articles above 2000 words, you can include 2 do-follow links.

 To indicate your interest in writing for us, fill the contact form or send us an email with subject "Guest Posting" and we will contact you with further details.